top of page

 We are Franky and Coen.

-Where we fried fries, and why it's important
+Where we fried fries, and why that is important

 Giving away fries may seem like a small thing, but it is a moment of warmth and humanity for war victims in a cold war.

-We fried fries in Kherson, Kramatorsk, Lyman, Mykolayiv, Kyiv, Irpin, Butcha, Borodyanka, Hostomel, Kharkiv, Izium, Dnipro, Zaporizja, and many more places.
-Sometimes we were right behind the zero line (the most advanced part of the front line), sometimes in the middle of a city that was already 80% in ruins.
+We fried fries in Kherson, Kramatorsk, Lyman, Mykolayiv, Kyiv, Irpin, Butcha, Borodyanka, Hostomel, Kharkiv, Izium, Dnipro, Pokrovsk, and Zaporizja, among other places.
+Sometimes we were right behind the front lines, sometimes in the middle of a city that was already 80% in ruins.

-We were in Avdiïvka shortly before the city was completely taken over by the Russians.
+We were in Avdiivka shortly before the city was completely taken over by the Russians.
 When we were there, almost everything had already been destroyed.
-Later, we heard from military friends that no one could leave the city safely anymore.

 Missile attack

-On June 27, 2023, we survived a missile attack in Kramatorsk.
-We were in the RIA restaurant when a Russian Iskander cruise missile struck.
+On June 27, 2023, Alyona, Sacha, and I survived a rocket attack in Kramatorsk.
+We were sitting in the RIA restaurant when a Russian Iskander cruise missile struck.
 Thirteen people were killed and more than sixty were injured.
-We were incredibly lucky because we escaped with relatively minor injuries.
-But we lost friends, including two 14-year-old girls, a 17-year-old girl, and the waitress who had just helped us.
+We were very lucky, as we escaped with minor injuries.
+But we lost friends, and two 14-year-old girls, a 17-year-old girl, and the waitress who had just served us died.
 That day changed us forever and at the same time strengthened our conviction: we will continue to help Ukraine.
 Period.

 The Holland House, shelter in a war

-The Holland House can accommodate around 70 people at a time.
+The Holland House can accommodate 70 people at a time.
 They are given their own room, good meals, medical care, and psychological support.
-Together with them, we look for a safe, permanent place to rebuild their lives.
+Together, we look for a safe, permanent place for them to rebuild their lives.

 Evacuations, our most dangerous work

-On every trip, we carry out some of these evacuations, but we also work with Ukrainian heroes who risk their lives to free people from their perilous situations.
+On each trip, we carry out a few evacuations, but we also work with Ukrainian heroes who risk their own lives to free people from their perilous situations.

 What else we do